kubernetes-sigs/kustomize/examples/transformerconfigs/README.md

 ## FieldSpec

-FieldSpec is a type that represents a path to a field in a resource such as `Job`.
-Here is the `fieldSpec` format:
+FieldSpec is a type that represents a path to a field in one kind of resource, such as `Job`.

 ```yaml
 group: some-group